erjiaxiao/erjiaxiao.github.io/source/_posts/Fast IO in Competitive Programming.md

 date: 2022-04-20 09:00:00
 categories: Algorithm
 index_img: /img/fast_io.png
-excerpt: In order to avoid the annoying TLE(Time Limit Exceed) problem in competitive programming, it is important to read input as fast as possible so we save valuable time.
+excerpt: To avoid the vexing TLE (Time Limit Exceed) problem in competitive programming, it is critical to read input as quickly as possible in order to save significant time.
 ---

 ## Introduction

-In competitive programming, it is important to read input as fast as possible so we save valuable time.
-You must have seen various problem statements saying: "Warning: Large I/O data, be careful with certain languages (though most should be OK if the algorithm is well designed and has low time complexity)".
+In competitive programming, it is critical to read input as quickly as possible in order to save significant time.
+You've probably seen problem statements like this: "Warning: Large I/O data, be careful with certain languages (though most should be OK if the algorithm is well designed and has low time complexity)".
 The key for such problems is to use Faster I/O techniques.

 ## Method 1

-It is often recommended to use scanf/printf instead of cin/cout for fast input and output.
-However, you can still use cin/cout and achieve the same speed as scanf/printf by including the following two lines in your main() function:
+For rapid input and output, `scanf` and `printf` are frequently suggested over cin/cout.
+However, by putting the following two lines in your `main()` method, you may still utilize `cin` and `cout` and obtain the same speed as `scanf` and `printf`:

 ```cpp
 ios_base::sync_with_stdio(false);